KamanHang/sqldatawarehousedataengineeringproject/README.md

 #  SQL Data Warehouse and Data Analytics Project
+This project delivers a modern data warehouse which focuses on building clean, organized data pipeline and covers important aspects such as ETL Pipeline Development, Data Cleaning, Data Modelling and Data Analytics
+## Project Division
 This Project focuses into two different sections:
 - Data Engineering
 - Data Analytics and Reporting